Khotyn Fortress: Reconstruction and fortification

 In 1476, the garrison successfully held the Fortress against the Turkish army of Sultan Mehmed II.
 By the end of the 16th century Moldavia became a tributary principality of the Ottoman Empire.
 Thereafter, a janissary unit was stationed inside the fortress, alongside the Moldavian troops.
 During this time the Turks expanded and fortified the Fortress.

-The Fortress was captured by the Polish–Lithuanian Commonwealth forces under the leadership of Great Crown Hetman Jan Tarnowski in 1538.
-Commonwealth forces undermined the walls of the Fortress, destroyed three towers and part of the western wall.
-After it was captured, the Khotyn Citadel was renovated between 1540 and 1544.
-In 1563 Dmytro Vyshnevetsky with five hundred Zaporozhian Cossacks captured the Fortress and held it for a time.
+In 1538, the Khotyn Fortress was captured by Polish–Lithuanian Commonwealth forces under the leadership of Great Crown Hetman Jan Tarnowski.
+The Commonwealth troops undermined the fortress walls, destroying three towers and a section of the western wall.
+Following its capture, the fortress underwent renovations from 1540 to 1544.
+In 1563, Dmytro Vyshnevetsky and five hundred Zaporozhian Cossacks successfully captured the fortress, holding it for a period.

 17th to 19th centuries

-In 1600 father of Petru Movilă, Simion, the previous ruler of both Moldavia and Wallachia, and his brother Prince of Moldavia Ieremia Movilă, with Polish support, took refuge in the Fortress.
-They fought a dynastic battle against the forces of Moldavia and Wallachia led by Michael the Brave, who was trying to capture it, then took refuge to Poland.
+In 1600, Simion Movilă, the former ruler of both Moldavia and Wallachia, along with his brother Ieremia Movilă, Prince of Moldavia, sought refuge in the Fortress.
+With Polish support, they engaged in a dynastic struggle against the forces of Moldavia and Wallachia, led by Michael the Brave, who was attempting to capture the fortress.

-In 1611 Voivode Stefan Tomsa II ruled Moldova with the support of the Ottoman Empire and held Khoytn Fortress until he was deposed in 1615.
+In 1611, Voivode Stefan Tomsa II ruled Moldova with the support of the Ottoman Empire, maintaining control of Khotyn Fortress until his deposition in 1615.

-In 1615 the Polish army again captured Khotyn, but ceded it back to the Turks in 1617.
-In 1620 the city was again captured by the Polish army.
+In 1615, the Polish army recaptured Khotyn, only to return it to the Ottoman Empire in 1617.
+The city was once more seized by the Polish army in 1620.

-In September–October 1621, the Commonwealth army under command of hetman Jan Karol Chodkiewicz and Petro Sahaidachny, Yatsko Borodavka (about 50,000 troops) successfully held off the army of the Turkish sultan, Osman II (estimated at 100,000), in the Battle of Khotyn.
-On October 8, 1621, the Khotyn Peace Treaty was signed, stopping the Ottoman advance into the Commonwealth and confirming the Commonwealth-Ottoman border on the Dniester river (the border of the Principality of Moldavia), thus ceding Khotyn back to Moldavia as a vassal of Ottoman empire.
+From September to October 1621, the Commonwealth army, led by hetman Jan Karol Chodkiewicz and Petro Sahaidachny, successfully defended against the army of the Turkish sultan, Osman II.
+The Commonwealth forces, numbering around 50,000 troops, held off the estimated 100,000-strong Ottoman army in the Battle of Khotyn.
+On October 8, 1621, the Khotyn Peace Treaty was signed, halting the Ottoman advance into the Commonwealth and confirming the Commonwealth–Ottoman border on the Dniester river (the border of the Principality of Moldavia).
+As a result, Khotyn was returned to Moldavia as a vassal of Ottoman empire.